Industry 4.0 - What To Expect

 Whenever a customer claims a product warranty, detailed feedback on why the product is being returned/exchanged, is collected by the manufacturer.
 This information gives us an insight into what the problems with the product are – these could be related to the product design, quality, or even the reliability of the item.
 Instead of just treating this information as feedback, manufacturers must analyze the data to come up with ways to improve the product to meet customer expectations.
 Today we have warranty analytics software that helps manufacturers do just that – analyze large volumes of warranty-related data from multiple channels and apply this insight to product improvements.

 7. Product development

 By analyzing big data, industries can gain insight into customer expectations and demand.
 One such application is in designing and developing better products by analyzing customer data from multiple sources like social media, surveys, and systems pertaining to customer service, sales and marketing.

 For example, by studying how customers react to a certain product design, such as a bottle, industries can gain an understanding on what is the customer trend in terms of size of bottles preferred, shape, colour etc and make tweaks to the product to satisfy the customer.
 This ensures that for each product that is developed, customer opinion is taken into consideration from very early on.
-Since products are then designed to meet specific demand, the risks involved in introducing a new product in the market is drastically reduced.
+Since products are then designed to meet specific demand, the risks involved in introducing a new product in the market are drastically reduced.

 Processing customer feedback data helps design better marketing strategies right from the initial idea generation stage.
-Hence, we can develop products that are better-suited to the customer’s needs and that have a higher probability of success in the market.
+Hence, we can develop products that are better suited to the customer’s needs and that have a higher probability of success in the market.